be-nny/py-google-sheets-reader/README.md

 # py-google-sheets-reader
 Ensure google OAuth2.0 is set up correctly
-Download the google OAuth2.0 Credentials and specify the folder when prometed
+Download the google OAuth2.0 Credentials and specify the folder when prompted

 Provide the ID for the Google sheets doc and the sheet number (indexing starts at 0).